AV306/xenon/README.md

 This mod aims to implement the functionality of clients such as Badlion and Lunar, while maintaining compatability with other mods.

-NOTE: This project is not likely to be up-to-date, as it is updated according to my needs since no one uses this.

-This project is **not** guaranteed to be in a working or complete state at *any* point, and (much) more often than not there are several translation keys missing.
+This project is **not** guaranteed to be in a working, up-to-date, or complete state at *any* point, and (much) more often than not there are several translation keys missing.
+This is updated according to my needs since exactly 2 other people use it, and they don't really care about the feature versions.

 ## Requirements: